v1rushb/ExpenElixir/README.md

 ## Contributing
 We sincerely appreciate your interest and contributions to our project.
 If you encounter any issues or have suggestions for enhancements, we welcome you to open an issue or submit a pull request.
 We strive for collaborative improvement and value each contribution, big or small.
 Please ensure that any pull requests follow the project's guidelines, are well-documented, and pass all tests.
 Your efforts help us build something truly remarkable are really appreciated.

+## Haters will say it's a bad project. so if you're done reading we would really love for you to **STAR** this repo!